2025–26 PlusLiga

-The 2025–26 PlusLiga is the 90th season of the Polish Volleyball Championship, the 73rd season of the highest tier domestic division in the Polish volleyball league system since its establishment in 1954, and the 26th season as a professional league.
+The 2025–26 PlusLiga was the 90th season of the Polish Volleyball Championship, the 73rd season of the highest tier domestic division in the Polish volleyball league system since its establishment in 1954, and the 26th season as a professional league.
 The league is operated by the Polish Volleyball League SA (Polska Liga Siatkówki SA).

-This season is composed of 14 teams.
-The regular season is played as a round-robin tournament.
-Each team plays a total of 26 matches, half at home and half away.
-The season started on 20 October 2025 and will conclude in May 2026.
+This season was composed of 14 teams.
+The regular season was played as a round-robin tournament.
+Each team played a total of 26 matches, half at home and half away.
+The season started on 20 October 2025 and concluded on 10 May 2026.